samox03/habitTracker_Python/README.md

 ### Show Habits
 Shows a table of all the stored habits along with their information of Name, Description, Periodicity and the next Deadlinedate.

+### Analysis
+The following operations can get analysed by the habit tracker:
+  - return a list of all currently tracked habits.
+	- return a list of all habits with the same periodicity (daily, weekly).
+	- return the longest run streak of all defined habits (→ checks for highest nr in the streak_counter among all habits)
+	- return the longest streak for a given habit (→ checks the period_archive of a given habit)